Shapps dismisses calls for government to intervene in rail dispute talks as ‘stunt’

 “I think it is a huge act of self-harm to go on strike at the moment,” the cabinet minister added.
 “I don’t believe the workers are anywhere as militant as their unions who are leading them up the garden path.
 They are gunning for this strike.
 It is completely unnecessary.”

+But the Tory MP Jake Berry, the chair of the influential Northern Research Group (NRG) of backbench Conservatives, urged the government and all parties to “get around the table” and prevent the “huge negative impact” of strike action.

+He told Times Radio: “What’s the alternative?
+The only way this will be sorted out is by people sitting down with, I don’t know, cold beer and sandwiches.
+I don’t know if they still do that anymore.
+But sitting down and sorting this out.”

-But Labour’s Lisa Nandy, the shadow levelling up secretary, said ministers needed to step in to prevent the network “grinding to a halt” in a dispute over pay, conditions and job losses.
+Labour’s Lisa Nandy, the shadow levelling up secretary, also said ministers needed to step in to prevent the network “grinding to a halt” in a dispute over pay, conditions and job losses.

 She said: “During the pandemic they [the government] took the right to negotiate back from train operating companies, so they’re the only people who can resolve this and yet they’re not prepared to.